Members of the Working Group on Arbitrary Detention

 Ms. Elina Steinerte (Latvia), appointed in 2016

-Ms. Elina Steinerte (Vice-Chair) has a Ph.D. from Robert Gordon University, Aberdeen and has taught public international and human rights law at numerous universities in Latvia, the United Kingdom and the Bailiwick of Jersey.
+Ms. Elina Steinerte (Chair-Rapporteur) has a Ph.D. from Robert Gordon University, Aberdeen and has taught public international and human rights law at numerous universities in Latvia, the United Kingdom and the Bailiwick of Jersey.
 The prime focus of her work and research, through the University of Bristol Human Rights Centre, has been the implementation of the United Nations Convention against Torture and its Optional Protocol (OPCAT).
 She has worked worldwide with respect to the implementation of the Convention including advising upon the calibration of domestic legislation and the designation and effectiveness of National Preventive Mechanisms.
 Additionally, she has provided expert advice on a variety of criminal justice reforms concerning pre-trial detention, overuse of imprisonment, overcrowding and independent oversight over the places of deprivation of liberty.
 Recently she has been working with the UNHCR on streamlining its methodology for monitoring immigration detention.
 Until 2016 she was an expert member of the inaugural Council of Independent Experts on International and European Law to the Minister of Foreign Affairs of Latvia.
 Ms. Steinerte became a member of the Working Group on 1 November 2016.

 Dr. Miriam Estrada-Castillo (Ecuador), appointed in 2020